agmath/AppliedStatsInteractiveBackup/README.md

 # AppliedStatsInteractiveBackup
-A copy of the Stats Notebooks
+A copy of the Stats Notebooks to bypass rate limiting issues